 2020.
 Spanish translation: Democracia y desplazamiento en la guerra civil colombiana.
 Bogotá: Editorial Universidad del Rosario.

 2023.
 “Introducing the Mapping Attitudes, Perceptions and Support (MAPS) dataset on the Colombian Peace Process,” with Michael Weintraub, Sebastián Pantoja-Barrios, Håvard Mokleiv Nygård, Helga Malmin Binningsbø, and Marianne Dahl.
-Conditional accept, Journal of Peace Research.
+Journal of Peace Research.

 2020.
 “Subnational Variation across States: A Typology and Research Agenda,” with Imke Harbers.
 Introduction to special issue "The Subnational State in Latin America," Latin American Politics and Society.